South East Asia ATLAS of Plucked Instruments

 keroncong guitar / cak / cuk

-The keroncong guitar is a small ukulele-type guitar from Java island, Indonesia, mainly used in Keroncong music (pronounced "kron-chong"), which has some Portuguese influence (from the late 19th century).
+The keroncong guitar is a small ukulele-type guitar from Java island, mainly used in Keroncong music (pronounced "kron-tjong"), which has some Portuguese influence (from the late 19th century).

 Originally the keroncong guitar was a small slender guitar (probably much like a ukulele - and related to the Portuguese cavaquinho, or maybe the Spanish guitarrico).
-It was played in the Keroncong orchestra in combination with a small banjo.
+It had 4 or 5 strings, and was played in the Keroncong orchestra in combination with a small banjo.

 However, these two instruments are now completely replaced by a set of two special kind of ukuleles : the cak and the cuk.

-One instrument with 4 thin steel strings is called the cak (pronounced “chuck” - originally the small banjo).
-It has lots of tiny holes in the front as soundhole - either rounded or in a kind of square or triangle.
+One instrument with 4 thin steel strings is called the cak (pronounced “tjuck” - originally the small banjo).
+It has lots of tiny holes in the front as soundhole - either in a circle or in a kind of square or triangle.
 The 3th course is double, and the tuning could be : d"d" g' b'.

-The other instrument, called the cuk (pronounced “chook”), has 3 (thick) nylon strings and usually a normal single round soundhole.
+The other instrument, called the cuk (pronounced “tjook”), has 3 (thick) nylon strings and usually a normal single round soundhole.

 Tuning could be quite low : g' b e'.